GurditLubana/Group-10-Meal-Planner/Devlog.md

     Topic: Meet and greet, initial planning and communication styles
     -----
     Decisions: Main form of communication will be discord
+               - discussion to know each other and where are we from
+               - if we are taking some common courses
+               - how often do we like to meet in the week to discuss the project work
     -----
     Rationale: Communication and introductions
 <br>